superedge/superedge/docs/installation/install_edge_kubernetes.md

     --install-pkg-path <Path of edgeadm kube-* install package>
 ```
 If there is a problem during the execution, the corresponding error message will be returned directly and the initialization of the cluster will be interrupted.
 You can use the `./edgeadm reset` command to roll back the initialization operation of the cluster.

+>   The node network bandwidth should be as large as possible to prevent the slowness of pulling the image halfway and wait forever.
+100M bandwidth is recommended, which can be adjusted to normal after the installation is complete.
+Or you can manually pull the related image to the node in advance.

 #### <4>.
 Set the master kube-config file